microsoft/language-server-protocol/_specifications/lsp/3.18/language/inlineValue.md

 	 *
 	 * Note that this event is global and will force the client to refresh all
 	 * inline values currently shown.
 It should be used with absolute care and
-	 * is useful for situation where a server, for example, detect a project wide
+	 * is useful for situations where a server, for example, detects a project wide
 	 * change that requires such a calculation.
 	 */
 	refreshSupport?: boolean;